 Big idea – Romans 13 and other passages command Christians to work under the sphere of each appropriate governing authority.
-God, who rules over all, calls us to obey earthly rulers without violating His word.
+God, who rules over all, calls us to obey earthly rulers as fully as possible without violating His word.

 The State, County, and City Guidelines

-The Governor of Texas has decreed the state enter Phase III.
-In essence, any suggested restrictions on church gatherings are removed.
+The Governor of Texas has decreed that any restrictions on church gatherings be removed.

 Collin Cares Recovery Plan